Hugh Somerville, 5th Lord Somerville: Hugh and Regent Arran

 Hugh was captured by the English at the battle of Solway Moss in 1542, and released in 1543.
 Henry VIII of England gave several of the Scottish prisoners presents of money on 28 January 1543; Somerville got £200.
 The English soldiers who had captured him, Richard Greme and John Brisco of Crofton, took their dispute over ransom money to the Privy Council which asked the Duke of Suffolk to arbitrate.

 On his return to Scotland, Hugh became involved in a factional struggle against the Governor of Scotland, Regent Arran, and was associated with the Earl of Angus.
-On 1 November 1543, Hugh was imprisoned with Lord Maxwell in Edinburgh Castle.
+On 1 November 1543, Hugh was arrested with Lord Maxwell and imprisoned in Edinburgh Castle.
 The Abbot of Paisley had kept the pair talking on the Royal Mile while waiting for a serjeant to arrest them in the name of Mary, Queen of Scots and the Regent.
 Somerville was then taken to Blackness Castle.
 The English diplomat Ralph Sadler thought they had been foolish to come to Edinburgh where their enemies the Regent and Cardinal Beaton had full control.

 Hugh's last letter of 21 March 1549 explains his position.
 He, and other Scottish lords captured at Solway Moss in 1542, had undertaken to promote the marriage of Mary to Prince Edward.
 In November 1543, he was planning to go to England with counsel for the marriage when Regent Arran captured him in Edinburgh.
 Hugh was writing in 1549 to Thomas Wharton for the return of his son James for 20 days, who was then a hostage in England in his father's place.

 On 21 October 1545, Hugh's second son John wrote to the Queen Dowager, Mary of Guise from Cowthally Castle.
 He said that Hugh, the Earl of Angus, and George Douglas and all their friends and favourers would resist the potential marriage of Regent Arran's son, James Hamilton to Queen Mary, despite rewards promised by the Hamiltons.
 He asked for her opinion which was sent to Cowthally and received by the Somerville's ally James Douglas of Drumlanrig.

 Lord Somerville seems to have made his peace with Regent Arran, and spent Easter 1547 with him Linlithgow Palace.